-Air-distribution and air-flow management concepts for a more effective removal of contaminants from the passenger compartment while maintaining the thermal comfort 6 7 Air-filtration and disinfection systems for an enhanced air cleaning in the HVAC system 7 8/9 Enhanced surface materials for reduced virus/bacteria lifetime Low-emission components and materials 7 8/9 Passenger flow management to reduce contaminations' risks 5 7 Standardized measurement protocol to assess the efficiency of technologies to improve air quality on board, in stations and tunnels, ensuring a reduced health risk for rail passenger and workers 8/9 Measurement and live visualization of air quality parameters to enhance passenger trust 7 8/9 Evaluation of low-cost sensors & IA for spread out measurements and analysis of air quality on-board trains, in underground station and tunnels 8/9 Simulation tool of air quality in railway stations 7 8/9 A standardised method to report the non-exhaust emissions emitted by the railway activities 8/9 A measurement method to evaluate and report the efficiency of air pollutants reduction solutions in railway underground rights-of-way 8/9 Solutions to reduce non-exhaust emissions at source: ex. low emission braking pads 8/9 Analysis of existing solutions to collect historic non-exhaust emissions: ex. collector/filtering/treatment in underground railway stations 1 1
+Air-distribution and air-flow management concepts for a more effective removal of contaminants from the passenger compartment while maintaining the thermal comfort 6 7 Air-filtration and disinfection systems for an enhanced air cleaning in the HVAC system Enhanced surface materials for reduced virus/bacteria lifetime Low-emission components and materials 7/8 8/9 Standardized measurement protocol to assess the efficiency of technologies to improve air quality on board, in stations and tunnels, ensuring a reduced health risk for rail passenger and workers Measurement and live visualization of air quality parameters Evaluation of low-cost sensors & IA for spread out measurements and analysis of air quality on-board trains, in underground station and tunnels 6/7 8/9 Simulation tool of air quality in railway stations A standardised method to report the non-exhaust emissions emitted by the railway activities A measurement method to evaluate and report the efficiency of air pollutants reduction solutions in railway underground rights-of-way Solutions to reduce non exhaust emissions at source, e.g. low emission braking pads Analysis of existing solutions to collect historic non-exhaust emissions: ex. collector/filtering/treatment in underground railway stations 8/9 25